Chapter 12 Bankruptcy

 • $200 filing fee

-• $75 "miscellaneous" administrative fee
+• $75 miscellaneous administrative fee

-Required Information to Submit When Filing Chapter 12
+Required Information When Filing Chapter 12

+The Chapter 12 debtor will submit a detailed accounting of your financial affairs.
 You will need to submit all forms and information about:

-1. Your business's creditors or lenders
+• Your business's business's creditors and lenders

-4. Your assets and property
+• Your assets and property

 Appointment of Bankruptcy Trustee